Melanie Cruise: POWW Entertainment (2008–2012)

-Shimmer Women Athletes
+Shimmer Women Athletes (2008–2018)

 She made her first appearance for SHIMMER Women Athletes back on Volume 21 SPARKLE as she defeated Cherry Bomb in a Dark Match to win a future spot in the Main Roster.
 She made her DVD debut on Volume 23 where she was defeated by "The Scream Queen" Daffney after her Daff Knees.
 She then aligned with Annie Social and Wesna Busic forming the Social Club.
 After missing Volume 24 she came back as part of Volume 25 losing to Nikki Roxx after a Barbie Crusher.
 Later in the night she took part in a Fatal 4 Way including Jennifer Blake, Kellie Skater and eventual winner Jessie McKay.

 On November 8 she teamed with Wesna Busic to defeat the Former SHIMMER Tag Team Champions Ashley Lane and Nevaeh.
 She continued her winning streak by defeating the debuting Kimberly Kash on Volume 28.

 Since her tag team partner Wesna Busic retired she started teaming up with her manager Annie Social and as part of the Volume 29 they lost a #1 Contender Tag Team Match against the team of Nikki Roxx and Portuguese Princess Ariel.
 Later that night however they scored their first victory as a team against Jessica James and Rachel Summerlyn.
 On Volume 31 Melanie Cruise scored a huge win against Allison Danger thanks to the help of her manager Annie Social.
 In the after match the duo continued to attack Allison until Jennifer Blake made the save.
 As part of Volume 32 they lost a Tag Team Grudge Match against the Ultimate Punch (Jennifer and Allison).

-Supreme Wrestling Entertainment
+Supreme Wrestling Entertainment (2011–2012)

-She made her debut with Supreme Wrestling Entertainment on May 25, 2011, in Rubicon, WI.
+She made her debut with Supreme Wrestling Entertainment on May 25, 2011, in Rubicon, Wisconsin.
 She took on and defeated Nikki St. John.
 She had originally been scheduled to take on Taylor Made, but Melanie Cruise had "Made Sure" Taylor didn't make it to the show, so she was replaced by Nikki.
 Melanie Cruise and Nikki St. John once again squared off on July 4, 2011.
 This time Nikki St. John got the win.
 She once again returned to SWE on August 6, 2011, at the West Bend Harley-Davidson 65th Anniversary Bash in West Bend, WI in a losing effort against TNA Impact Wrestling Knockout Traci Brooks.
 On December 17, 2011, Taylor Made finally got her hands on Melanie Cruise, but Cruise took the victory.
 The feud between Melanie Cruise and Nikki St. John continued on July 4, 2012, where Melanie picked up another victory on Nikki.
 Then on September 1, 2012, in a shocking event, Nikki beat Melanie with help from the crafty Chazz Moretti.
 It was immediately announced that Nikki was the newest member of the Moretti Agency.